Phantasmagoria: A Puzzle of Flesh: Production

+Reception

-ReceptionA Puzzle of Flesh received primarily negative reviews from mainstream game reviewers.
+A Puzzle of Flesh received primarily negative reviews from mainstream game reviewers.
 Much criticism was targeted at the illogical puzzles, low difficulty, and the lack of interactivity caused by the large amount of FMV.
 Multiple reviewers made particular mention of a puzzle near the beginning of the game in which Curtis must retrieve his wallet from under his couch, not by moving the couch, but by manipulating a rat into fetching the wallet for him.

 Reactions towards the plot and cinematic production were also largely negative.
 A Next Generation critic commended the script and direction for being "even more dark and twisted" and "kinky" than the original Phantasmagoria, but nonetheless found Sierra's marketing the game as featuring "intense content" to be ridiculous, noting that the sex and gore are tame compared to a number of movies that one could find at the local video rental store or on late night television.
 PC Games razed the story, citing numerous plot holes, gratuitous sex scenes, and poor pacing: "At times, Curtis seems to lurch from one crisis to another, but always recovers instantly from experiences that would send most of us shrieking back to the bin.
 Flesh just keeps throwing stuff at us in the hope that something will stick."
 GameSpot called it clichéd and absurd, summarizing "As the credits rolled, all I felt was regret—regret that I had spent a good chunk of my life in this ugly world, with annoying, unappealing characters and their silly problems".
 Game Revolution's review was similar, calling the game "a predictable, dissatisfying mess".
 Computer Gaming World commented that while the technical aspects of the cinematics are well done, they are wasted on a storyline which suffers from an absurd plot, gratuitous sex and gore, and a "completely unsympathetic, amoral, and quite uninteresting" protagonist.